Relationship of Command: Background and recording

+In 2010, Rodriguez stated that he felt the album was “ruined by the mix”, calling it “plastic”, and said he did not feel it captured the band’s true energy.

 Release

 In March 2000, the band embarked on a five-week tour of Europe, two of which were spent with Sunshine.
 Following this, the band played a few shows in Japan in May, with Eastern Youth.
 They returned to the US, in time for a July tour.
 "One Armed Scissor" was released as a single in August 2000.
 Relationship of Command was released on September 12, 2000.
 In March 2001, the band went on indefinite hiatus.

 Reception

 Critical reception

 The album initially received generally positive reviews, with Metacritic giving the album an aggregate score of 77.
 The album is now seen as one of the most influential rock albums of the decade, with it being ranked 47th in the 50 Greatest Albums of the 21st century in Kerrang!, number 83 on Spin magazine's 100 Greatest Albums 1985–2005, 6th in State magazine's 100 albums of the decade, 3rd in JustPressPlay's Top 100 Albums of the 2000s, 52nd in Decibel magazine's Greatest 100 albums of the decade, 117th in Uncut magazine's 150 Albums of the decade, as well as being ranked at number 90 on MTV2's greatest albums ever list.
 A retrospective BBC music review hailed the significance of Relationship of Command's uniqueness, calling the album "mesmerising" and a "statement of grand intent that could never be followed."

 In 2005, the album was ranked number 423 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 The album is also seen as an influential guitar album, being ranked number 94 in a Guitar World reader's poll of the 100 greatest guitar albums of all time.
 This list appeared in the October 2006 issue of Guitar World.